charlottecrevier/how-to/docs/example-cogs.md

 ``` sh
 --8<-- "how-to-guides/rioxarray-requirements.txt"
 ```
+The developpers of the rioxarray library provide additional usage examples.
-For more details on the rasterio library, see the [rioxarray] documentation.
+For more details, see the [rioxarray] documentation.

 ::: how-to-guides.rioxarray-example
     options: